Dorothy Arnold (actress)

 Dorothy Arnold (born Dorothy Arnoldine Olson; November 21, 1917 – November 13, 1984) was an American film actress.
-Her 20-year movie career began with 1937's Freshies and ended with Fräulein.
 She was the first wife of baseball star Joe DiMaggio.

 Early life

-She was born Dorothy Arnoldine Olson in Duluth, Minnesota, of Norwegian heritage, the third of five daughters.
-Her father was a conductor for Northern Pacific Railway; her mother was a housewife.
+Dorothy Arnoldine Olson was born on 21 November 1917 in Duluth, Minnesota.
+Her father worked for Northern Pacific Railway.

 Career

 Arnold appeared in 15 films between 1937 and 1939.
 She portrayed Jean Drew in The Phantom Creeps, and Gloria DeVere in The House of Fear.
 She won praise for her performance in 1957's Lizzie as the wanton, immoral mother of the title character.
 She also guest starred on TV's The Adventures of Jim Bowie, and Dragnet.

 Personal life

 Arnold met DiMaggio in 1937 on the set of the film Manhattan Merry-Go-Round.
 He had a minor speaking role; she had no lines.
 She was 19; he was 23.
 They married three days before her 22nd birthday on November 18, 1939, at Sts.
 Peter and Paul Church in San Francisco.
 Their son, Joseph Paul DiMaggio III, was born at Doctors Hospital.
 In 1944, Arnold and DiMaggio divorced.
-Though they didn't speak much during the divorce, the divorce was an amicable one.

 Her next marriage was to stockbroker George Schubert in 1946.
 They divorced in 1950.
 She married Ralph Peck (Peckovich) on August 27, 1970, with whom she remained until her death.

 Arnold made headlines in 1952 when she sued DiMaggio for sole custody of their son and increased support payments, citing Joe's new girlfriend Marilyn Monroe as a threat to the boy's morals.